CMSgov/bluebutton-site-static/_posts/2018-06-05-Speed-up-data-transfers.md

 The change is an opt-in enhancement and will not create any backward compatibility issues.
 Developers can choose to implement, or not.

-The change has been implemented in Release (Which release) that went live on (date).
+The change has been implemented in Release r17 that went live on 2018-06-05.